 There’s no doubting that rye is one of the hottest whiskey categories out there right now.
-Since 2009 alone, the volume of rye produced in the United States has risen over 536 percent, according to the Distilled Spirits Council.
-To some, this may come as a shock, but to others it’s no surprise at all since rye whiskey was the backbone of the whiskey industry for a very long time — Canadian ryes were what were primarily consumed during Prohibition.
+The volume of rye produced in the United States has risen over 536 percent in the last 10 years, according to the Distilled Spirits Council.
+To some, this may come as a shock, but to others it’s no surprise at all since rye whiskey was the backbone of the whiskey industry for a very long time — Canadian rye whiskeys were what were primarily consumed during Prohibition.
 When rye first started to come back into popularity in the early 2000s, more producers started putting stock away, giving us the bounty that we can now enjoy.
 That makes this the rye-ght time to be alive if you’re a fan of this type of whiskey.

 Old Overholt – $15

-One of the rye whiskies that has been around the longest.
+One of the rye whiskeys that has been around the longest.
 Dating back to the early 1800s, Old Overholt has produced a quality rye for a very long time.
 Solid price point and a taste that won’t turn your stomach, you can’t go wrong, especially if you’re on a budget.
+If you’re looking for more cheap whiskey that won’t destroy your insides, we’ve found that too.

 Rittenhouse Rye – $25